Everything You Need to Know About a Pepco Energy Audit

 A great way to significantly reduce energy waste is to tighten up the envelope of your house.
 When sealing is done properly your HVAC runs less, pests have a harder time getting in and you feel more comfortable.
 Knowing where to look and how to accomplish improving your "building's shell" is the central focus of a Pepco energy audit.

 A Pepco energy auditor will investigate areas of your home that typically do not see much "daylight".
-It is the dark corners and small spaces that sometimes yield the most information.
+It is the dark places and small spaces that sometimes yield the most information.
 Getting a Pepco energy audit just to have a trained pro to check out the attic is well worth the small investment of $100!

 Not every contractor in Maryland qualifies to perform a Pepco energy audit.
 Improving your home's building shell tightness is not as simple as adding more insulation.